For mattresses and bed frames see my post on mattresses and bedding.

 For upholstered furniture you want to look for:

 - Eco Leather – some of these brands offer leather which some folks may prefer due to the ability to wipe it down.
-Leather needs to be looked at closely in terms of the dyes and treatments.
+Leather can be processed with toxic dyes and treatments.